awsdocs/aws-net-developer-guide/doc_source/net-dg-setup.rst

 your current account activity and manage your account by going to `http://aws.amazon.com <http://aws.amazon.com>`_ and clicking :guilabel:`My Account/Console`.

-To use the the SDK, you must have a set of valid AWS credentials, which consist of an access key and a secret key.
+To use the SDK, you must have a set of valid AWS credentials, which consist of an access key and a secret key.
 These keys are used to sign programmatic web service requests and enable AWS to verify that the request comes from an authorized source.
 You can obtain a set of account credentials when you create your account.
 However, we recommend that you do not use these credentials with the SDK.